sauriol/Classroom-Downloader/README.md

 # Classroom-Downloader
-Downloads all submissions to an assignment from classroom.
+Downloads all submissions to an assignment from Google Classroom.

 ## Current State:
 * Downloads ~~only image files~~ and names them using the student name